About the (Closed) Potomac River Generating Station:

 - Investigations were conducted from April 2013 through October 2014.
 During the investigation, numerous soil borings were advanced, and over 50 monitoring wells were installed.

-- Interim measures to recover “free product” and oily water have been in place since March 2014.
+- Interim measures to recover “free product” and oily water have beenwere put in place in March 2014.

 - As requested by VDEQ, NRG submitted the Corrective Action Plan on September 5, 2014.

 - NRG, with assistance from its environmental consultant, has proposed corrective action at the site that was explained during a public meeting at the Alexandria City Hall on February 3rd, 2015.
 For a copy of the presentation, click here.

 April 23, 2014 PRGS Monitoring Group Meeting